midtown-ai/glossary/glossary/d.md

  Develop the data first , but still protected

  Currently data is the exhaust of other processes that are not concerned with sharing clean data.

  See also [D], ...

+# Data Drift

+ ~ when the data used during inference times does not have the same distribution as the data used on training.
+Greatly impact the [model stability]

+ ~ aka Population drift

+ In dynamic systems analysis, we can define a stable system as one that remains unchanged (or only slightly changed) in the presence of perturbations.
+Simply put, a stable system is robust to external changes.

+ One way to measure the stability of our models is by checking the population or data drift, by evaluating how the population or the features have changed in the context of the model.

+ There are several probable sources of population drift.
+Some examples can include
+  * A change in the socio-economic relations, such as inflation, diseases, or political changes;
+  * Unaccounted events, such as holidays, world cups, or even natural disasters;
+  * The entrance of a new competitor in the market, and/or the shift of customers;
+  * Changes in the offered product, or the marketing campaign.

+ One less commented source of data and population drift is the use of the model itself.
+If you develop a model to solve a business problem and the solution is effective, the circumstances are changed and the model might not have the same performance!

+ See also [D], ...